karlcswanson/micboard/README.md

 ### Extended Names
-Large systems need channel IDs like 'H01' or 'bp14' in addition to name of the user.
+Large systems need static channel IDs like 'H01' or 'bp14' in addition to name of the user.
 These take up a minimum of 2 characters of a field that Shure often limits to 8.

 Micboard has an optional feature called **Extended Names**.
 When set, user-defined IDs and names will be displayed instead of the name pulled from the receiver.

-When the receiver name is changed via WWB, the extended names for that receiver will be cleared and micboard will reflect the new from WWB.
+When the receiver name is changed via WWB, Micboard follows suit and displays the new name.

 Press <kbd>n</kbd> to bring up the extended names editor.
 Press save once complete.